European probe lands on comet, but fails to anchor down

 BERLIN/FRANKFURT The European Space Agency landed a probe on a comet on Wednesday, a first in space exploration and the climax of a 10-year-odyssey, but an anchoring system problem may hamper planned investigations into the origins of Earth and the solar system.

-The 100-kg (220-pound) lander - virtually weightless on the comet's surface - touched down on schedule at about 1600 GMT after a seven-hour descent from its orbiting mothership Rosetta, now located a half-billion kilometres (300 million miles) from Earth.
+The 100-kg (220-pound) lander - virtually weightless on the comet's surface - touched down on schedule at about 11 a.m.
+ET after a seven-hour descent from its orbiting mothership Rosetta, now located a half-billion kilometers (300 million miles) from Earth.

 But during the free-fall to the comet’s surface, harpoons designed to anchor the probe, named Philae, failed to deploy.
 Flight directors are considering options to ensure the lander does not drift back into space.